 This handout is referenced in my book, A Church on the Move: 52 Ways to Get Mission and Mercy in Motion.
 A Church on the Move offers 52 practical and doable strategies for moving entire parishes forward at full speed by discovering creative and ingenious approaches to tap into the power of God’s extraordinary grace in ordinary ways.

-Fill out the below form to receive this free resource, Simple Tips for Leading a Simple Prayer.
+Is this the form I need to Fill out the below form to receive this free resource, Simple Tips for Leading a Simple Prayer.